-Growing up in Florida, the state that grows the most watermelon in the country, means you eat a LOT of watermelon.
+Growing up in Florida (aka the state that grows the most watermelon in the country) means you eat a LOT of watermelon.
 And you get creative with how to enjoy that watermelon.
-This recipe for watermelon simple syrup squeezes the flavor of fresh, summery watermelon into a bottle that you can put in any beverage you can imagine.
+I’ve infused watermelon into liquor like tequila, and simple syrup infusions are another fun way to use the flavor of fresh fruit.

+While this recipe was inspired by the other simple syrups I’ve made here on the blog, it differs in that the watermelon puree is not heated with the sugar syrup.
+Heating the watermelon juice drastically changes the flavor profile of the fruit, so it’s best to make the simple syrup first, and then combine the syrup with the strained fruit purée since we want a crisp and clean melon flavor.
 Think of bottling the flavor of a watermelon jolly rancher, and you’re up to speed. 🤗

-While this recipe was inspired by the other simple syrups I’ve made here on the blog, it differs in that the watermelon puree is not heated with the simple syrup.
-Heating the watermelon juice drastically changes the flavor profile of the fruit, so it’s best to make the simple syrup first, and then combine the syrup with the strained fruit pureé.

-💕 why you'll love this watermelon simple syrup recipe...
+why this watermelon syrup recipe works:

 🍉 sweet & summery.
 This syrup infuses the sweet summer flavor of watermelon into anything you want!
 Think of homemade watermelon soda pops, watermelon limeade, or watermelon cocktails!